|What is an Internship or Co-op?|

 |Faculty & Staff Information||Employer Information||Graduate Students|

 Presentations for your students

 A full list of internship and co-op related presentations, career fairs, and other workshops for students can be found by viewing this calendar.
 If you would like a staff member in the UConn Internship & Co-op Program to present to your department, class, or group, please fill out the Presentation Request Form and provide the specifics you seek.
-It is possible that an employer will co-present with the CCD Staff Member.
+It is possible that an employer will co-present with the Center for Career Development Staff Member.

 Internship & Co-op Council